 Dozens of sleep-deprived backpackers queued for the ferry, but as 6:00 became 7:00 and there wasn’t any movement, we knew something was afoot.
 The Nicaraguan Navy, which ran the ferries, cancelled all boats that day because of choppy water.
 I read that this happens perhaps three days each year, and that when it does, all hell breaks lose as hotel rooms and hostel dorm beds fall into short supply.
 The only flight to Managua had already departed, and the surest advice we could get from the Navy as to when the next boat would leave was “ahorita.”
 Welcome to Latin America. 🙂

 Being stranded on Isla de Ometepe ultimately resulted in my being two days late getting home.
 Everything worked out fine in the end, and my rescheduled flight was actually less expensive than my original flight, even after factoring in the requisite rebooking fee!
 When I returned to work, more tired from my vacation than I was from the job itself, I was told by my manager that his boss wanted him to write me up for absenteeism.
-That, really, was the beginning of the end, and I left the job just one month later.
-But alas, that’s a story for another time.
+Welcome to corporate America.

 Isla de Ometepe is a strange and wonderful place.
 Its airport runway actually crosses the island’s main loop road, which means that planes sometimes have to break suddenly to avoid crashing into passing cars.
 Its beaches, which are of the black sand variety, are more rugged than tropical, and are sometimes inundated with sandflies.
 Its ferries are fast and frequent, yet unreliable.
 Its sunsets are magical, as the sun disappears beyond a horizon line dotted with reeds and fishing boats.
 Its infrastructure is sorely lacking, especially during what turned out to be a three-day power outage that had me wondering if some sort of coup d’état had taken place on the mainland.
 Its hiking trails, particularly the Moyogalpa approach to Volcán Concepción, with ankle-busting boulder hopping, gale-force winds, and Mordor-esque cloud cover, will test even the fittest hiker…while subduing him or her with lush, you-are-there scenery.